 Murchison Falls National Park can be found in north-western Uganda.
 It’s the biggest park in Uganda but the main attraction are the Murchison Falls themselves.
-This is where the Nile is pushed into a 6 meter wide gorge which results in the spectacular falls.
-The Nile is one of the most important rivers of Africa, is about 6.000 kilometer long and flows from Lake Victoria towards Egypt.
+This is where the Nile is pushed into a 6-meter wide gorge which results in the spectacular falls.
+The Nile is one of the most important rivers of Africa, is about 6.000 kilometers long and flows from Lake Victoria towards Egypt.

 How to get there?